Skip to content

 Popped element: 2

-After popping an element: {'a': 1}
+After removing element: {'a': 1}

 After merging dictionaries: {'a': 1, 'x': 9}

-Get element with Key a: 1
+Getting element with key a: 1

-After modifying an element: {'a': 'Hello, World!', 'x': 9}
+After modifying element: {'a': 'Hello, World!', 'x': 9}

-Loop through elements:
+Iterating through elements:

 Key = a , Value = Hello, World!